-You’re already convinced and fully motivated?
+Are you already convinced and motivated?
 Then you can skip this section and go directly to the next section, “How do I start?“

 For example, while installing Linux on my laptop, I came across forum posts by Linux professionals in which I didn’t understand a word.
 I then tried to prepare this information in my words, so that even a Linux beginner understands it: Manjaro tutorial: BIOS, UEFI, MFB, GPT, GRUB, SED, LUKS

-And faster … I hope: First I wanted to commit myself to write one article per week.
-However, I noticed that I am currently still too untrained for this and need several hours for a single article (especially since I also translate it into English and have it proofread).
-So I decided to write two articles per month for now and after three months, one article per week.
+And faster – I hope.
+First, I wanted to commit myself to write one article per week.
+However, I noticed that I am currently still too untrained for this and need several hours for a single piece (mainly since I also translate it into English and have it proofread).
+So I decided to write two articles per month for now and after three months, one per week.

 Yes, the risk of being criticized exists.
-You may have done something objectively wrong, confused facts or missed a spelling mistake despite proofreading several times.
-Mistakes are a part of it.
-Always think of the child that falls a thousand times and gets up a thousand times without being discouraged until it has learned to walk.
+You may have done something objectively wrong, you may have confused facts, or missed a spelling mistake despite proofreading several times.
+Mistakes are a part of the game.
+Always think about the child that falls a thousand times and gets up a thousand times without being discouraged until it has learned to walk.

 It can also happen that your readers have a different opinion than you.
 The good news is that you can learn to deal with criticism.

 Not every criticism is the same: On the one hand, your readers can point out an error in a friendly and matter-of-fact way.
 In this case, the feedback is appropriate.
 Just look at it positively: You learn something and get the opportunity to improve your article (don’t forget to thank your reader).